 - 2. TACK: Horse shall be shown with a stock saddle, but silver tack equipment will not count over a good-working outfit.
 A snaffle, curb, half-breed or spade bit is permissible; but a martingale, tie-down or nose band is prohibited.
 No wire curbs, regardless of how taped, nor chin strap narrower than one-half inch will be permitted.
 Chain curbs are permissible but must be of the standard flat variety with no twist, and must meet the approval of the judge.
 A hackamore or snaffle bit may only be used on junior horses (5 years or younger).
 "Hackamore" means that a horse will be ridden ONLY with a rawhide braided or leather braided or rope bosal.
-Absolutely no iron will be permitted under the jaws, regardless of how padded or taped.
-Mechanical hackamores are prohibited. - 3.
+Absolutely no iron will be permitted. - 3.
 Protective boots, leg wraps and bandages are prohibited except in Western Horsemanship. - 4.
-More information and patterns are available by visiting: www.aqha.com.
+More information is available by visiting: www.aqha.com.